davidindub/fizzbuzz/README.md

 - [Git](https://git-scm.com/) for version control.
 - [GitHub](https://github.com/) for storing the repository online during development.
+- GitHub Projects was invaluable throughout the project and helped me keep track of things to do and bugs to fix - you can see [the project's board here](https://github.com/users/davidindub/projects/2).
 - [GitPod](https://gitpod.io/) as a cloud based IDE.
 - [Bootstrap Icons](https://icons.getbootstrap.com/) for icons used in the project.
 - [Google Fonts](https://fonts.google.com/) for the two fonts used on the project.